The Inter-City Trust Scandal, 1920-1923

 Wealthy women investors were, in particular, taken in, and many of them traded other stocks and bonds for what turned out to be largely worthless Inter-City certificates.
 Victims also included school teachers, clergymen, farmers, mill hands, office girls, laborers, and police officers.
 Twenty-five transit system motormen and conductors in North Cambridge were convinced to invest from $100 to $1,000 each.

-Montague later placed the blame solely on the Crager System, but circulars produced by his office insured existing and potential investors of the soundness of what the Crager salesmen were offering.
+Montague later placed the blame solely on the Crager System, but circulars produced by his office assured existing and potential investors of the soundness of what the Crager salesmen were offering.
 One former Inter-City salesman insisted the problems began much earlier.

 It is all right to talk about the New York system gang putting things over, but a lot of funny business was being done by Montague’s salesmen during 1920 and 1921.